cosmos72/gomacro/README.md

 ## LEGAL

-Gomacro is distributed under the terms of (Mozilla Public License 2.0)[LICENSE].
+Gomacro is distributed under the terms of [Mozilla Public License 2.0](LICENSE) or any later version.